Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Related Work

 \subsection{Lenient Deep Q-Network (LDQN)}

-Lenient Learning \cite{panait2006lenient} schedules the decrease of leniency applied to individual state-action pairs using decaying temperatures, where leniency is the probability of ignoring a negative $Q$ value update.

-Lenient Deep Q-Network (LDQN) \cite{palmer2018lenient} combines leniency learning with DQN by encoding the high-dimensional state space into a lower dimension (clusters) on which temperature values are then feasible to be stored and updated.
-Leniency is obtained from exponentially decaying temperature values for each {\it state encoding and action} pair using a decay schedule with a step limit $n$, the schedule $\beta$ is given by:
+Lenient Deep Q-Network (LDQN) \cite{palmer2018lenient} incorporates lenient learning \cite{panait2006lenient} with DQN by encoding the high-dimensional state space into lower dimensions where temperature values are feasible to be stored and updated.
+Leniency, used to determine the probability of negative value updates, is obtained from exponentially decaying temperature values for each {\it state encoding and action} pair using a decay schedule with a step limit $n$, the schedule $\beta$ is given by:

 for each $t$, $0 \leq t < n $, where $\rho$ is a decay exponent which is decayed using a decay rate $d$.
 The decay schedule aims to prevent the temperature from premature cooling.
 Given the schedule, the temperature $T$ is folded and updated as follows: